 It was infuriating that once again he had to defend himself against what Ron had decided he was doing wrong.
 He didn't feel that he should have to, but that seemed to be how their friendship worked: something happened to Harry, he dealt with it as best he could and then Ron would over-react and find some way to blame everything on him.

-Wrapping his arms around himself against the cold and hitching his bag higher up on his shoulder, Harry started heading towards the greenhouses again; he was not looking forward to a lesson of being glared at by Ron, but was grateful to see, when he arrived, that Dean had saved him a space next to him.
+Wrapping his arms around himself against the cold and hitching his bag higher up on his shoulder, Harry started moving towards the greenhouses again; he was not looking forward to an hour of being glared at by Ron, but Harry was grateful to see, when he arrived, that Dean had saved a space for Harry next to him.

-"Are you okay, my love?"
+"Are you well, ma chérie?"
 Adrian asked, as he observed the pinched expression on Narcissa's face as she read the letter that had arrived.

 "Iz 'e well?"
 Adrian questioned with sudden concern; though Narcissa seemed far too calm for anything serious to have occurred.
-"You look pensive, mon chéri."
+"You look… ah... pensive, ma chérie."

 "You do what you must, Narcissa," he told her, placing a kiss on the back on her hand that he held gently in his own.
 "I shall amuse myself with my books," he assured her, raising the one of his lap to make his point, "but I will eagerly await your return, for it is absence which makes ze 'eart grow fonder."